hululu75/mxBridge/docs/USERGUIDE.md

 ```

 At startup, the bridge will prompt for the master password to decrypt these values.
 You can also set the `MXBIRDGE_MASTER_KEY` environment variable to skip the interactive prompt:

+> **Note:** The master password is **always required** at startup.
+It is used for both config field decryption and database encryption.
+Plaintext credentials are automatically encrypted on first run.

 ```bash
 export MXBIRDGE_MASTER_KEY="your-master-password"